tanvi-v/exadata-ansible/to_do.md

     - But might not need any error handling if ansible tower will automatically catch errors

 Error Handling
+- Change any error handling from "when" to assert statements
 - Focus Error Checking on DB Operations, not creation since those will all run together
 - Checking to see if related resources exist / are able to be updated currently
     - Do we need to do this?
 Test with DB Home and Database creation